 A refreshed version of Birmingham’s Strategy for children and young people with Special Educational Needs and Disabilities (SEND) has been published.
 The Strategy has been co-produced by a range of stakeholders and sets out the local area’s strategic priorities relating to SEND, building on and complementing the work of the previous strategy.

-Solihull SEND services were inspected in a joint CQC/Ofsted visit October 2017.
+Solihull SEND services were inspected in a joint CQC/Ofsted visit in October 2017.
 Although the inspection was positive and no written statement of action was required, the main findings and areas for development from the inspection report were used to develop a SEND action plan for Solihull.

 The plan supports Solihull Metropolitan Borough Council and NHS Birmingham and Solihull CCG to work together with providers to ensure it meets the requirements of the Children and Families Act - improving outcomes and experiences for disabled children and young people, and those with SEN.